iqbalcb88/IOT-Committee-Simple-Website/README.md

 - This website is about an imaginary iot committee.
 - This website is to elect any one from nominees and create a board committee.
-- Language: JavaScript,CSS:Toolkit: Font Awesome:Framework: React BootstrapFramework: React Bootstrap:Library: React
+- Language: JavaScript CSS,Toolkit:Font Awesome,Framework:React BootstrapFramework,Library: React.

 ### `npm start`